surifirstpin/biplus_documentation/docs/DatabaseConnection.md

 ## SSH

- if you are connecting BiPlus to your database without using SSH tunnel,you can go ahead with Database Configuration
+ If you are connecting BiPlus to your database without using SSH tunnel,you can go ahead with Database Configuration.

 In case if you are connecting through SSH tunnel with same database host,you need to provide the following information to BiPlus analyst:
 - IP address or DNS name of the database server
 - SSH port of the database server
 - Database port number

-if connecting with separate database host then you need to provide following information to your BI Plus analyst:
+If connecting with separate database host then you need to provide following information to your BI Plus analyst:
 - IP address or DNS name of the database server as seen from the tunnel server
 - Database port number as seen from the tunnel server
 - IP address or DNS name of the tunnel server as seen from the public internet